 In the Budget Justification, applicants must describe how they will apply both the requested funding and the in-kind resources of the organization in order to support the program activities.
-Applicants may include staffing, curricula, furniture/equipment, volunteers, program space, etc. Do not include resources attributable to partnerships and collaborations in the budget narrative.
-If one or more subawards is included on the budget, submit a separate budget justification for each subaward proposed.
+Allowable uses of funds may include staffing, curricula, furniture/equipment, volunteers, program space, etc.

+Do not include resources attributable to partnerships and collaborations in the budget narrative.
+If one or more subawards are included in the budget, submit a separate budget justification for each subaward proposed.